-CRM stands for customer relationship management, and is a powerful system that connects all the data from your sales leads and customers all in one place.
+CRM, or customer relationship management, is a powerful system that connects all the data from your sales leads and customers all in one place.
 A CRM records and analyzes all calls, emails and meetings, helping improve customer service, drive sales, and increase revenue.

 You can get personal at scale as you delight every one of your prospects and customers with just-for-them messages.
 You can track, segment and slice the data to make your sales and marketing smarter, more potent and more efficient.